 In one of my favorite qigong exercises, we bring our hands straight up over our heads, then draw them down in a wide circle over either side of our bodies and imagine that rainbows of light are streaming from our finger tips.
 Rainbows of light!
 How badass is that?
 I love the language of qigong just as much as I love the movements.
 The instructor Robert Peng, whose video “Qigong Ecstasy” I’ve watched on my instructors’ recommendation, says to let your heart soften and open, like a fragrant flower.
 When we breathe, he says, we’re filling our bodies with this loving energy.
 A younger version of me would have thought this sounded corny, but this version of me quite likes it, finds it easy to imagine.
 Maybe my heart can be softer, more loving.
 Maybe the universe really is an ocean of qi, and I’m just bobbing around in it like an adorable otter.

-All my life, whenever I get interested in something, I’ve read about it.
+All my life, whenever I’ve gotten interested in something, I’ve read about it.
 I’ve studied it.
-But qigong must have felt more sacred than that somehow, or maybe I was just content to let my teachers be the ones who knew everything and trust them to tell me whatever I needed to know.
-After several weeks of practicing I realized that it hadn’t once occurred to me to read about it.
+But after several weeks of practicing qigong I realized that it hadn’t once occurred to me to read about it.
 Aside from asking the internet why I yawn so much, I’ve let the practice be something I encounter not with my mind, but with my body.
 And I’ll continue on this way, once a week during this strange, scary year, moving my small body through the space of my room and pulling rainbows of light all around me.